meft-sad/Balance_Control_of_a_Ball/README.md

 and then I increase the Ki gain until the situation that the system stabilizes the platform when it stops the ball after moving it to the setpoint.

 <img src="Tables_Imag/Valeus_PID.png" width="300">

+In this case the Kp is in 1/cm since it will be multiplied by a difference of position, the Ki is the same and the Kd was the units of ms/cm since it is multipled by a velocity.
+This is importante because since we are going to soma the PID_p, PID_d and PID_i this variable have to be dimensionless.

 ## Data Analysis